nicknow/Setup-DataverseLabEnvironment/README.md

 * `ForceUpdateModule`
 Flag indicating whether to force an update of the required PS modules.
 Default: `false`

+* `useSecurityGroup`
+Flag indicating if each environment should have a security group generated and assigned.
+The user for the environment will be automatically added to the security group.

+* `installSampleApps`
+Flag indicating if the Power Apps Sample Apps should be installed with the database.

 ## EXAMPLE USAGE
+>__** ⚠ WARNING ⚠ **__ This script is intended for lab-like environments only.
+It will delete existing users, groups, Power Apps Environments/Dataverse Databases without warning.

-`C:\PS> .\SetupAIAD.ps1 -TargetTenant 'demotenant' -UserName 'admin' -Password 'password' -TenantRegion 'US' -CDSLocation unitedstates -NewUserPassword 'password' -UserCount 20 -MaxRetryCount 3 -SleepTime 5`
+`.\Setup-DataverseLabEnvironment.ps1 -TargetTenant 'mytenant' -UserName 'admin' -Password 'Admin Password' -TenantRegion 'US' -CDSLocation unitedstates -NewUserPassword 'password' -UserCount 2 -useSecurityGroup $true -installSampleApps $true
+`